Bristol SU passes motion to support plant-based catering across university campus

 The motion returned to the 2025 debate, after it was opposed in last year’s annual SU meeting.

-On their instagram (@plantbasedunisbristol) they state their intention for the accessibility of more plant-based pre-packaged food at the source and the reduction of the price of plant-based food.
+Plant Based Universities explains its goals to for the accessibility of more plant-based pre-packaged food at the source and the reduction of the price of plant-based food.

 Bristol joins the likes of Cambridge, Newcastle, Lancaster and University College London in moving towards a climate friendly on campus menu.
-It is unclear at this point by when Bristol will be 100 per cent plant-based like other universities across Europe, including Netherlands and Austria, but Bristol will now make huge steps to push a predominantly plant-based agenda.
+It is unclear at this point by when Bristol will be 100 per cent plant based like other universities across Europe, including Netherlands and Austria, but Bristol will now make huge steps to push a predominantly plant-based agenda.

 The AMM is the SU’s biggest democratic event, allowing for students to voice their opinions on different motions, and set up agendas for change.
 All students can submit motions, as well as vote on them during the meetings that happen annually.